jaliliB21/buying-and-selling-goods/README.md

 - Ability to search for products based on category, name and description
 - The ability to view the product details page and view comments (the possibility of commenting for people who are not logged in) only viewing

-In general, this is an advertising site
+In general, this is an advertising site.

 Thank you for your presence.